Overview of adjacent areas

 Descent (feet)

-This trail is a fire road but most of it doesn't seem to get much if any vehicular traffic so would be better classified as a double-track.
+Description These trails are fire roads but most doesn't seem to get much if any vehicular traffic so would be better classified as a double-track.
 In some spots it's barely wide enough to be called even that.
 There are three sections to this road.
-The first, from the start at Sunset Hills Trail, climbs up to a ridge where you can overlook Wood Ranch on one side and the Lang Loop trail on the other.
+The first, Sunrise Trail, the first 200 yards of which encompasses part of Woodbridge Loop and then climbs up to a ridge where you overlook Wood Ranch to the north and the Lang Loop trail on the other side.
 Expect some ruts here and a couple of steep and nasty but not very long climbs.
-Next is the section between the intersection with Lang Loop and the intersection with Ridgeline Trail.
-The road here is very well maintained and climbs gently.
+Sunrise Trail ends where it meets Autumn Ridge Trail, and where Meadow Vista Trail and the second section starts.
+Until the intersection with Ridgeline Trail, the road is very well maintained and climbs gently.
 The last section is downhill to Albertson Fire Road.
 It's rocky at first where it's steepest, but soon becomes pretty smooth.
 It's all downhill to Albertson Fire Road except for the last few hundred yards.
-If you plan to go down Albertson, there is a cutoff trail to the right that is only a dozen yards long that will let you avoid most of the climb up to the junction.

 Length (miles)